 Further south, we’ll fly over tabular icebergs and the ice shelves from which they calve.
 Some of these bergs can be the size of a small country and serve as a method of transport and a home for penguins and seals.
 The icy continent appears at Charcot Island, close to Alexander Island, at 71 degrees latitude.
 The ice sheet continues to stretch inland until, in the distance, appear the spectacular Ellsworth Mountains, the highest range in Antarctica.
 Passing over the Ellsworth Range, our runway comes into sight.
 The wheeled aircraft lands on an area of blue ice 3,300 ft.
 (1,000 m) above sea level.
 The blue ice remains clear of snow because of the Katabatic winds that funnel down from the mountains with great force.

 Union Glacier Camp

-We will ascend Vinson using the “standard route”.
-This usually takes from 5-9 days depending on weather conditions and how quickly team members acclimatize.
-Our climb will be a team effort with each person carrying his or her own personal equipment as well as a share of group gear, food and fuel.
+We will ascend Vinson using the “standard route.”
+This usually takes from five to nine days depending on weather conditions and how quickly team members acclimatize.
+Our climb will be a team effort with each person carrying his or her own personal equipment as well as a share of group gear, food, and fuel.

 Our success rate is excellent; nonetheless, you should be aware that even though Vinson is not considered a technically difficult peak, the mountain is high, temperatures are well below freezing, and the area is extremely remote.
 There may be other groups on the mountain at the same time and we’ll be in contact with Base Camp by radio throughout the trip.
 The guide will prepare food for the group each day and climbers will be asked to assist in setting up camp in the evening.